 Competitor analysis: The Analysis of Competing Hypotheses

-Created in the 70s by the CIA, to reduce limitations in its analysis, ACH is proven and effective, and we find it to be a great tool.
+Created in the 70s by the CIA, to reduce limitations in its analysis, ACH is proven and effective, and we find it’s a great tool.
 At the same time, there is a lot of conflicting information out there about how it works.
-We’ve found it has often been explained in a way that makes it sound more complicated than it actually is.
+We’ve found it’s often explained in a way that makes it sound more complicated than it actually is.
 In short, ACH works as a 7 step tool to test all the options open to us.
-It then judges which path is best for our clients.
+It then judges which path is best for our clients and ourselves.

 Collect the information surrounding the problem, and start to think about what is going on and what you are going to do about it.
-List all the things that could be going on.
-No silly answers excluded or criticised.
+List all the things that could be happening.
+No silly answers to be excluded or criticised.

 Find the evidence, assumptions and deductions for and against each theory found in Step 1.

-Put the theories where you have found evidence into a matrix to enable you to compare and contracts with each other.
+Put the evidence based theories into a matrix so you can compare and contrast with each.
 Try your hardest to disprove each hypothesis.
-Each hypothesis is given a number to rank them between -2 and 2 to test the evidence, assumptions and deductions against the hypothesis.
+Each hypothesis is given a number to rank them between -2 and 2 to test the evidence, assumptions and deductions* against the hypothesis.
 The higher the number, the more likely that evidence supports the theory.